 Whilst inevitably different Member States may face different challenges at different times, I am also confident that many of us will face a significant amount of similar challenges and opportunities in the coming five to ten years, many of which I hope are identified in this paper.
-The UN-GGIM will be a valuable forum where we can meet and discuss these shared challenges and opportunities and support each other, sharing the valuable experience and expertise that we all possess.
+The UN-GGIM is, I believe, already showing itself to be a valuable forum where we can meet and discuss these challenges and opportunities and support each other, sharing the valuable experience and expertise that we all possess.